bluerobotics/bluerobotics.github.io/brov2/assembly.advanced.12.2.16.md

 - Small (~2 mm) flat head screw driver

-1. Connect the Lumen signal wire to the PixHawk channel 7.
+1. Connect the Lumen signal wire to the PixHawk channel 7 with the yellow wire oriented toward the bottow of the PixHawk.

 	<img src="/brov2/cad/brov2-pixhawk-signal-wires.png" class="img-responsive" style="max-width:900px" />